ryanmcnally93/relieve/readme.md

 As someone who struggles with anxiety, I want:
 - Calming, spacious UX that isn't cluttered and therefore stressful
-- Peace enducing colours to subconsciously add to the sites serenity.
+- Peace inducing colours to subconsciously add to the sites serenity.
 - To learn a bit about why I feel the way I feel and how to get better
 - To know where my classes are and how to get there, so I feel safe